 It’s important to note therefore that this comfort with which we’re to ‘comfort those who are in any affliction’ comes ‘through the comfort with which we ourselves are comforted by God’.
 So it’s not entirely about us being the comforter.
 The potency of this comfort comes from us highlighting to others ‘the comfort with which we ourselves are comforted by God’.
 This can happen in three ways.

 First by simple words of comfort, especially using scripture to do so, since ‘the word of God is living and active’(Hebrews 4:12).
 It comes animated by the Holy Spirit.
 So the potency is in and with the medicine of God’s word, not the one recommending it.

 Secondly, by example.
 Paul mentions this after his comments about salvation: ‘If we are comforted, it is for your comfort, which produces in you the patient enduring of the same sufferings which we also suffer’(2 Corinthians 1:6).
 As we observe how this works in others, like Paul, we’re literally ‘inspired’ by it – through the ‘breath’ of God’s Holy Spirit again.

 Thirdly, before his comments about salvation Paul mentions ‘as the sufferings of Christ abound to us, even so our comfort also abounds through Christ’(2 Corinthians 1:5).
 Believers are ‘the body of Christ’(1 Corinthians 12:27), so we suffer like Him, and as already mentioned experience His ‘consolation of love’(Philippians 2:1).
-Necessarily flowing out from that, ‘Christ living in’(Galatians 2:20) us can shine His love though us – His face, hands and feet to the world.
+Flowing out from that, if ‘Christ lives in’(Galatians 2:20) us, His love can shine though us – His face, hands and feet in the world.

 So all the praise should go to God, which is why Paul begins, ‘Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort’.